alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 - "Event count" represents the total number of searches performed for a given term
 - "Total users" represents the number of unique users who searched for that term

 If Event count is substantially higher than Total users for a term, this indicates that some users searched for the same term more than once during the selected date range.
+If you sort the table by descending Total users and use the Bar chart cell type, you can see at a glance if certain terms were repeatedly entered by the same users.

 Repeated searches may reflect:

-- refinement of search queries
+- users refining their search terms
-- difficulty locating relevant results
+- users not finding relevant results immediately
-- users returning to the search function across sessions
+- users returning to search across sessions

-Interpret repeated searches in context rather than assuming a specific cause.
+Interpret repeated searches in context.

-To analyse search terms:

-1. Create the exploration using the variables and settings below.
-2. Sort by either Total users or Event count, depending on whether you want to prioritise reach or volume.
-3. Review terms in context of the pages where search was initiated, if filtering to a specific page.

 ### Variables